Texas A&M University, B.S.

 In his teaching Dr. Dunson’s desire is to glorify God by unveiling the riches of God’s grace and kindness to his children in Jesus Christ in such a way that not only informs the mind, but also takes root deep in the heart.
 His hope is that his students will leave his classes knowing and loving Jesus all the more, and therefore loving the church he gave his life to save.

-Dr. Dunson’s primary research interests are Pauline theology, biblical theology, and the relationship between biblical and systematic theology.
+Dr. Dunson is a teaching elder in the North Texas Presbytery of the Presbyterian Church in America (PCA) and frequently preaches in local churches.
+His primary academic research interests are Pauline theology, biblical theology, and the relationship between biblical and systematic theology.

 He is married to Martha and they have four sons.
 Ben and Martha (a Dallas native) met at Texas A&M while attending the same PCA church and being active in Reformed University Fellowship.